 Video chat works great for piano lessons!

-Here’s what you need (in addition to a piano or keyboard):
+In addition to a piano or keyboard, you need:

 - a reasonably fast internet connection (If you’re able to stream Netflix to a TV, your connection is probably fast enough.)